 As you know Git is a version control system.
 Thus, let me briefly point out how Git works.
 First, I should note that when we work with the repository, we have 4 levels:

-• working directory – every changes tracked by git
+• working directory – all changes tracked and untracked by git

 • staging (index) – changes ready to be committed